View Our Class Schedule

 - Potty Training & Crate Training Education

-This class exposes the participates to the different activities of Agility.
+This class exposes the participants to the different aspects of Agility.
 It is not a competition, but a peek into what it might be like.

 Please check the training calendar to find out when our next Agility for Fun class starts.

 Basic Obedience Cues of SIT, DOWN, WAIT/STAY, and COME must already be comprehended by the participants.

 A 2-day, all-inclusive, workshop.
 Helps you to understand your dog's fears and how you can help them to decrease the anxiety that goes along with those fears.